kavir-bheeroo/PaymentGateway/README.md

 - Docker
 - AutoMapper
 - Autofac
+- Swagger

 # To-do
 - Time request-response
-- Mask/Encrypt card
 - Benchmarking and performance tuning
 - Document about separation of processors
 - FluentValidation
-- Swagger
+- Add health checks

 # Assumptions
 - For the sake of this test, the routing process has been kept very straight-forward.
 Card scheme and currency are not taken into consideration when routing and all requests are sent to the simulator.